Terra incognita: Details

-Alternatively, 'terra incognita' may also refer to the hypothesized continent Terra Australis Incognita ("The unknown land of the South"), as seen in the Theatrum Orbis Terrarum map by Abraham Ortelius (1570).

-During the 19th century, terra incognita disappeared from maps; both the coastlines and the inner parts of the continents became fully explored, even prior to the advent of aerial photography and satellite imagery in the 20th century.
-However, the bottoms of oceans remain mostly unmapped, as do many other land surfaces in the Solar System.
+Alternatively, terra incognita may refer to the hypothesized continent Terra Australis Incognita ("The unknown land of the South"), as seen in the Theatrum Orbis Terrarum map by Abraham Ortelius (1570).
+During the 19th century, terra incognita disappeared from maps.
+Both the coastlines and the inner parts of the continents became fully explored, even prior to the advent of aerial photography and satellite imagery in the 20th century; however, the bottoms of oceans remain mostly unmapped, as do many other land surfaces in the Solar System, and the phrase is now used metaphorically to describe any unexplored subject or field of research.
 For example, only 40% of the surface of Neptune's Moon Triton has been mapped with the remainder being terra incognita.

-The phrase is now used metaphorically to describe any unexplored subject or field of research.